nikitsky/nikitsky.github.io/_posts/2017-05-09-apex-export-cli.md

 ```bash
 java oracle.apex.APEXExportSplitter f{$AppId}.sql
 ```
-This creates a directory f{$AppId} with number of sql files - separate file for every component.
+This creates a directory <span class="bg-darken-1 blue">f{$AppId}</span> with number of sql files - separate file for every component.
 It looks quite interesting to keep the application export in a source code repository.